| Pub. 541, Partnerships |

 Guaranteed payments are those made by a partnership to a partner that are determined without regard to the partnership's income.

-treats guaranteed payments for services, or for the use of capital, as if they were made to a person who is not a partner.
+A partnership treats guaranteed payments for services, or for the use of capital, as if they were made to a person who is

 The partnership generally deducts guaranteed payments on line 10 of Form 1065 as a business expense.
 They are also listed